dsernst/AutoGong/README.md

 - [x] 10.
 Link to app's source code
 - [x] 11.
 Link to review or Report Issue, if anything not working
 - [x] 12.
 Detect & warn about incompatibility if they're using Safari, which blocks scheduled audio
 - [ ] 13.
-Better domain name than https://dhamma-gong.vercel.app/
+Play doha's according to the day of the course
 - [ ] 14.
+Play random doha each day for Non Courses

+### With above complete, can fully automate 1 day

+- [ ] 15.
 Automatically increment the Day counter at midnight

+### With above complete, can fully automate 1 course

-- [ ] 15.
+- [ ] 16.
 Show the current date
-- [ ] 16.
+- [ ] 17.
 An option to schedule all year courses in format of day/month/year

-- [ ] 17.
-Play doha's according to the day of the course
+### With above complete, can fully automate 1 year

 - [ ] 18.
-Play random doha each day for Non Courses
+A security passcode to lock settings
 - [ ] 19.
-A security passcode to lock settings

-Unclear:
+Better domain name than https://dhamma-gong.vercel.app/

+### Unclear requirements:

 - [ ] 20.
 If mobile goes off by any reason we need an autostart option for app.
 - [ ] 21.
 Auto launch in mobile screen after unlock.